Total Price: $

 Trace Taper 140mm 15mm Black

 RockShox makes 46 and 51 mm offset in 29r 120 and 140 travel forks, but the 51 is not generally stocked by shops and distributors.
-This one will likely be hard to find for a while.

 You may use several different Cane Creek headsets or the Chris King InSet 3 headset.

-We approached Dave Weagle (suspension guru, inventor of the dw-link who has never let us down on a suspension design) and told him we wanted to build a super fast and lightweight suspension bike and that it needed to be efficient for racing but not so focused on it that it wasn’t good at anything else.
+Originally we approached Dave Weagle (suspension guru, inventor of the dw-link who has never let us down on a suspension design) and told him we wanted to build a super fast and lightweight suspension bike and that it needed to be efficient for racing but not so focused on it that it wasn’t good at anything else.
 We asked for 100mm of travel and told him we wanted to be able to build the bike to be the lightest and stiffest in class.
 What he came back with surprised us: He had figured out how to shrink the whole dw-link system down to two tiny eccentric links.

 During the same time we were riding other 29ers and realized how we were spoiled by the 140mm of front and rear travel found on the Mojo.
 The big wheels certainly help mitigate the shorter travel, but 100mm forks to us felt like we were going back in time (not in a good way).
 We're were sure a 100mm bike would make a World Cup fire road racer happy but it wouldn't make us happy.
 Back to Dave.
 Can you make the eccentric bike have 120mm of travel and still be just as efficient?
 No problem he said, so we both got to work.